invictus-integration/docs-ifa/framework/hybrid/helm/installguide.md

-# Install guide
+# Installing Invictus framework components on-premise
 This installation guide will walk through the process of installing the Invictus framework components in a hybrid setting on on-premise environments.
+At the end of this guide, you will be running the Invictus framework components as Kubernetes pods on your local machine.

 ## Install prerequisites
-We support both Linux and Windows installations.
-Please make sure that the necessary prerequisites services are installed by following these steps:
+⚠️ Please make sure that the necessary prerequisites services are installed by following these steps.
+This will make sure that your local machine is prepared to deploy the Invictus framework components.
 * [Linux](./prerequisites/installguide-linux.md) (🥇 Recommended)
 * [Windows](./prerequisites/installguide-windows.md)

-## Deploy HELM chart
+## Deploy Invictus framework components
+The Invictus framework components are deployed on your machine by a Helm chart that we publicly provide.
+All that is required is providing the necessary input information for the different dependency services in the deployment package.

-login to the acr to pull the helm chart
+### 1. Login to the acr to pull the helm chart
 ```shell
 > helm registry login invictusdevacracr.azurecr.io --username {username} --password {password}
 ```
+### 2. Deploy Helm chart
 todo: update this to master before pull request
 ```shell
 > helm upgrade \